getargv/getargv.cpp/README.md

 ## Safety

-This library attempts to provide guardrails where possible to avoid undefined behaviour, but C++ is not very well suited to the task, so care must still be taken.
+This library attempts to provide guardrails where possible to help avoid undefined behaviour, but C++ is not very well suited to this task, so care must still be taken.